Slumbering and Calcified Titans

 Category: Memory Fading

-(This article is a response to Cédric Plante’s Calcified Titan Crater Library post from Feb 20, 2017.)
+(This article is a response to Evlyn Moreau’s Calcified Titan Crater Library post from Feb 20, 2017.)

 Almost five hundred years ago, when the keuppia attempted the ritual which should have ended their enslavement to the yuan-ti, instead rifts were opened to the realm of shadow, bringing about the end of an era.
-From these rifts strode colossi – towering above the tallest trees, and some as tall as small mountains.
-These beings brought pure shadow with them, destroying cities with their careless strides, and dragging behind them mile-wide shrouds of dusk.
+From these rifts strode Skyggendi – towering above the tallest trees, and some as tall as small mountains.
+These beings brought pure shadow with them, destroying cities with their careless strides, and dragging behind them miles-wide shrouds of dusk, beginning the Shadow War.
 Though only a dozen ever came to Ord, their presence was felt by more than any since the first dwarven earthships broke through Ord’s crust over two thousand years ago.

 Eventually, the might of the combined peoples of the civilizations of Alsa Eru was able to bring the beings down, and where each fell they left a crater beneath them, and a permanent swath of shadow behind them.
 As the life drained from the fallen bodies, the flesh calcified, creating gargantuan man-shaped landscapes.